Loog Pro Electric Review

-For an average child this guitar is going to be very easy to play and to learn on.
+For an average child, this guitar is going to be very easy to play and to learn on.
 The stand out feature (other than the size) that makes this a great model for kids is the very thin neck.
 Kids often have trouble wrapping their fingers around guitars necks that are a standard size, so it makes it really hard for them to form chords.
-The reason the neck is able to be so thin is because the guitar only has three strings.
-As a guitar playing adult I did find this a little odd at first, but have come around to the three string is easier for kids to learn on idea.
+The reason the neck is able to be so thin is that the guitar only has three strings.
+As a guitar-playing adult, I did find this a little odd at first, but have come around to the three string is easier for kids to learn on idea.
 The Pro Electric comes with cute flashcards that should be aesthetically appealing for most kids.
 Your children will use the flashcards in combination with the Loog App to learn how to play.

 Despite the Loog Pro being much smaller and lighter than a standard guitar, it sounds great, and almost identical to a real electric.
 If you play it with a completely clean tone, it might sound a bit thinner than a full-sized electric, because the strings are thinner and shorter, but once you add in any effects at all, it sounds completely normal.
 I plugged the Loog Pro into a distorted amp and blasted a few chords, and a friend in the next room came in, and was shocked to see what was making the sound.
 Very cool.

-The hardware on the Loog is basic, but functional.
-Since the guitar is a unique size, and only has 3 strings, Loog clearly couldn’t just buy existing hardware for the instrument, like most guitar companies do.
+The hardware on the Loog is basic but functional.
+Since the guitar is a unique size and only has three strings, Loog clearly couldn’t just buy existing hardware for the instrument, as most guitar companies do.
 Getting it custom made obviously costs more (which explains the price somewhat), so the bridge and tuners don’t feel like super-premium, heavy pieces of brass or anything, but that’s fine.
 The tuners and bridge work very well, and the Loog Pro stays in tune quite nicely, which is all that really matters.

 This Loog comes fully assembled.
 With previous versions of the Loog guitars you had to assemble it yourself.
 I prefer that they have now decided to ship them this way.